 This interpretation provides different controlled ways of breaking supersymmetry in ten-dimensions by violating the BPSness of D-string, domain-wall, or space-filling probe branes.
-The philosophy is to look at non-supersymmetric solutions via a two-step procedure: one first solves the deformed supersymmetry equations, which are still first order equations, and then look at the extra contraints that the equations of motion impose.
+The philosophy is to look at non-supersymmetric solutions via a two-step procedure: one first solves the deformed supersymmetry equations, which are still first order equations, and then look at the extra constraints that the equations of motion impose.

-This approach was first used in \cite{Lust:2008zd}, where non-supersymmetric solutions where find by deforming the domain-wall calibration condition.
+This approach was first used in \cite{Lust:2008zd}, where non-supersymmetric solutions were found by deforming the domain-wall calibration condition.
 Our work extends \cite{Lust:2008zd} to new classes of solutions obtained by deforming the D-string BPS condition or both the domain-wall and D-string ones.

 To solve the ten-dimensional equations of motion, it proves convenient to use an effective four-dimensional potential obtained by integrating the ten-dimensional supergravity action on the internal manifold.
 The effective potential can be expressed in terms of pure spinors as an integral over the compact space.
 Then the equations of motion are obtained by varying it with respect to the physical fields and are also given in terms of the pure spinors.
 The equations of motion are rather convoluted in the general case and are still to be studied.
 However, by choosing specific classes of supersymmetry breaking, they become tractable.
 We were able to solve them for a variety of concrete type II SU$(2)$ and SU$(3)$ backgrounds respecting \eqref{SSBcoord}.